oppia/oppia-web-developer-docs/Instructions-for-Reviewers.md

 ## When you first receive a review request

   1. When you get an email saying a pull request issue has been assigned to you for review, click on the link to open it in GitHub.
-(You may need to open the issue on GitHub to see if it is a pull request or not.)
   1. Do two pre-review checks:
     * Ensure that the requester is in the "Committers" team (which means they've signed the CLA), otherwise direct them to the instructions in the README.
     * Ensure that the correct target branch (usually "develop") has been selected to merge the branch into.